We support people with learning disabilities, physical disabilities, autism and mental health support needs in Cornwall.

 - Support with day-to-day living, at home and in the community

-- A supportive home or help finding one
+- A home with the right support for you, or help finding one

 - Fun and social activities in your local community